PDP National Working Committee

-The PDP National Working Committee, also known by its acronym NWC, is the executive committee of the People's Democratic Party in Nigeria.
+The PDP National Working Committee, also known by its acronym NWC, is the National executive committee of the People's Democratic Party in Nigeria.
 The NWC is composed of 12 members, all of whom are elected to a four-year term at the party's National Convention.
 The NWC is headed by the chairperson, who also functions as the party's national chair.
 The NWC has the responsibility for the day-to-day governance of the party as well as oversight of its national activities.

 Current NWC leadership

 The following is a list of those who comprise the 2021 National Working Committee: